Home Care Packages provide assistance for senior Brisbane residents to stay at home and stay independent.

 Our model of care and support is based on the concept of Consumer Directed Care.
 This provides you with choices about the types of care and services that you wish to access.
 We encourage you and will work with you to identify your goals in relation to your preferred lifestyle, health and independence.

-From July 2015 home care packages will be provided under the Consumer Directed Care approach that will put you, the consumer, in the driver’s seat if you wish.
+From July 2015 home care packages have been provided under the Consumer Directed Care approach that will put you, the consumer, in the driver’s seat if you wish.
 Consumers will have a lot more opportunity to say how the funds allocated to you in your package are used, so that you can get the things you think will make your life easier.

 With Consumer Directed Care the funds the Government has allocated for your home care package, together with your co-contribution, are set aside in a budget for you.
 Its purpose is to help you stay at home for as long as possible, and provided that it meets legal and safety requirements, you will get to make the decisions about how the funds are spent.
 We will hold these funds on your behalf and work with you to coordinate the services you want.